Terms and Conditions

 - Fail to pay for items you have purchased, unless you are unable to contact the seller, or if, at our sole discretion, we agree that a significant error, such as a typographical error, has been made.

 - Contribute to an unfriendly environment either through offensive or abusive messaging (whether made using the internal message system feature or otherwise) or on our community and forum pages.

 - Take actions, which at our sole discretion, we believe are negatively impacting our business.

 - Interfere with another member’s listings.

-- Post content which is false, misleading, inaccurate, defamatory, libelous or obscene.
+- Post content that is false, misleading, inaccurate, defamatory, libelous, or obscene.

-- Post content which we believe is spam or of bulk in nature.
+- Post content that we believe is spam or of bulk in nature.